microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/12.customQABot/README.md

     ```

 - In a terminal, navigate to `samples/csharp_dotnetcore/12.customQABot`
-- Run the bot from a terminal or from Visual Studio, choose option A or B.
+- Run the bot, either from a terminal or from Visual Studio, using the appropriate steps below:

   A) From a terminal